Why Do We Offer Horse Riding/Care For Autistic Individuals?

 Working with horses and many other types of animals has been found to have therapeutic effects for individuals with additional needs.
 Horses have certain unique qualities which sets apart Equine-Assisted Therapy.
 Horses are constantly observing a person's behaviour.
 They give instant feedback on an individual's behaviour and body language.
 The benefit of this is the horse's ability to teach an individual to self-regulate their interactions.
 If a person becomes aggressive or anxious the horse will react instantly.
 In order to undertake tasks with the horse, an individual must work to communicate successfully with the horse.
 The skills learnt from communicating with a horse can be applied to everyday human to human communication.

-We have teamed up with Foxfield's Therapeutic Horse Riding Centre to offer funded Equine-Assisted Therapy sessions for individuals on the Autism Spectrum.
+We have partnered up with Foxfield's Therapeutic Horse Riding Centre based in Horwich, Bolton to offer funded Equine-Assisted Therapy sessions for individuals on the Autism Spectrum.

 Working with horses can improve social, cognitive and physical skills, as well as being an enjoyable activity for all ages.